Careful! Donations from book authors could be your next live *or* silent auction item

 Then knowing HOW to best sell the donation to maximize your sale.

-If you’re procuring online through an author’s website, do you think it might be important to ask for the right thing?
-Like something that will sell for thousands instead of $50?
+If you’re procuring online through an author’s website, do you think it might be important to ask for the best donation?
+Of course!
+You want something that will sell for thousands instead of $50.
+It’s the difference between procuring a live or a silent auction item.

-If you stop what you’re doing RIGHT NOW and take one hour to listen to this audio training before I pull it off the site … well then, I KNOW you’re starting to understand what I’m saying.
+If you stop what you’re doing right now and take one hour to listen to this audio training [CALL NO LONGER AVAILABLE] before I remove it from my website, then I know you understand.

 Listen while you can.